 The Department of Archaeology and Anthropology has an excellent reputation for archaeological fieldwork (both survey and excavation) and is well equipped to undertake most types of field projects.
 Laboratory teaching and research is supported by a dedicated technician.

-A Victorian villa with a rich and fascinating history, Medecroft has been converted for use as classrooms, laboratories and offices.
-Laboratory, computing and teaching facilities are of a high standard.
+The Department of Archaeology and Anthropology is based in the Medecroft Building on the University's Medecroft Campus.
+This Victorian building has been converted for use as classrooms, laboratories and offices.
+All laboratory, computing and teaching facilities are recently refurbished and of a high standard.

-We have excellent field equipment, including two Geoscan resistivity meters, two Geoscan magnetometers and a Bartington magnetic susceptibility metre.
-Our fieldwork equipment comprises two Leica total stations, two Leica differential GPS's, several recreational GPS's, manual and powered augers, and enough excavation gear to equip a team of 70.
+We have state-of-the-art field equipment, including Geoscan resistivity meters and Geoscan magnetometers.
+We also have total stations, differential GPS's, manual and powered augers, pulse EKKO Pro Ground-Penetrating Radar equipment, X-Ray Florescence (XRF) analyser and enough excavation gear to equip a team of 70.

-Our facilities for processing field data include GIS (ArcGIS), geological (RockWorks), geophysical (InSite and GeoPlot), excavation management (Stratify) and radiocarbon calibration (OxCal and Calib) software on our network.
-In addition we possess ceramic, vertebrate bone and molluscan reference collections for the post-fieldwork study of these classes of remain.
+Our facilities for processing field data include GIS (ArcGIS), geological (RockWorks), geophysical (GeoPlot, EKKO Mapper, Bartsoft and Voxler), XRF (NDT and NDTr), survey (Geoffice), excavation management (Stratify) and radiocarbon calibration (OxCal and Calib) software.
+We possess ceramic, animal bone and molluscan reference collections, and we have a large research collection of human skeletal remains.